clarkkon/Salary-and-Identity-Information-Analysis-for-Atlanta-City-Employees/README.md

 ## Navigating the repository:
-* Data can be found in the salaries.csv file
+* Data for this project can be found in the salaries.csv file

 * index.ipynb contains the coding and markup